 STEP 2: BUILD A STRATEGY –(During Mock)

-Building the best strategy for oneself is a continuous process till you give a sufficient number of mocks and l find what works best for you.
-As of now, start giving mocks with a fresh mind, don’t exhaust yourself before the test, this would help you realise your full potential.
+Building the best strategy for oneself is a continuous process till you take a sufficient number of mocks and l find what works best for you.
+As of now, start taking mocks with a fresh mind, don’t exhaust yourself before the test, this would help you realise your full potential.

 Round 3: (If at all you get to this part) Attempt the unmarked questions